-If you already have an iPhone 7 Plus, iPhone 8 Plus, or an iPhone X (our complete user guide), but want to get even better depth-of-field images, then Focos is worth checking out.
+If you already have an iPhone 7 Plus, iPhone 8 Plus, or an iPhone X (our complete user guide to the ihone X), but want to get even better depth-of-field images, then Focos is worth checking out.

 With Focos, users can snap photos directly within the app.
 The camera in Focos is substantially better than the standard camera, as the depth effect is rendered live, so you get a preview of what you shoot.
 Because of this, it’s better than snapping a photo and seeing the results after the fact.
 You could also import an image into Focos, but the app limits you only to depth effect photos on your device.

 When you’ve decided on an image to use, Focos can make it even better in just a few taps.
 Focos allows refocusing after you took the photo, and all you have to do is tap on the point of focus you want.
 If you tap on the background, it becomes crystal clear and the foreground’s blurred instead.
 Don’t like it?
 Just tap again.